The Pipeline Prairies Initiative

 Energy companies are being sought to follow these recommendations on portions of their rights of ways or lease holdings where they have the ability to choose specific seed mixes, or where restoration guidance has not been provided by landowners.
 We believe that a commitment to use this guidance will be a value added proposition for right of way acquisition from some landowners.

 Projects that utilize guidance provided through this effort and plant recommended native seeds for restoration in their projects will be given the Texas Native Seeds Pipeline Prairies seal of approval.
 We will highlight those projects and the companies conducting them on our website.

 TNS is an externally funded collaborative initiative working to develop native seed sources and facilitate restoration of native habitats in Texas.
 The program is made up of a statewide network of six regional native seed increase and restoration projects.
 TNS is part of the Caesar Kleberg Wildlife Research Institute at Texas A&M University-Kingsville.
 The program is widely regarded as a successful and impactful collaborative initiative, and recently received the Texas Environmental Excellence Award for Agriculture given by Governor Abbott and the Texas Commission on Environmental Quality, and the national level group achievement award from The Wildlife Society.

 History of Energy Industry Partnerships of the Texas Native Seeds Program

 TNS has an almost 20 year track record of working with energy industry partners.
-Beginning with the South Texas Native effort in 2001, and continuing to present in the statewide TNS effort, these relationships have been extremely impactful and beneficial.
+Beginning with the South Texas Natives effort in 2001, and continuing to present in the statewide TNS effort, energy industry relationships have been extremely beneficial to achieving our mission.
 Examples of this these partnerships include: